Murder of Shanda Sharer: Toni Lawrence

 Toni Lawrence was born in Madison on February 14, 1976.
 Her father was a boilermaker.
 She was close friends with Rippey from childhood.
 She was abused by a relative at age 9 and was raped by a teenage boy at age 14, although the police only issued an order for the boy to keep away from Lawrence.
-She went into counseling after the incident but did not follow through.
+She began attending counseling after the incident but did not continue.
 She became promiscuous, began to self-harm, and attempted suicide in eighth grade.

 Events prior to murder

-In 1990, 14-year-old Loveless began dating another young girl named Amanda Heavrin.
-After Loveless' father left the family and her mother remarried, Loveless behaved erratically.
+In 1990, 15-year-old Loveless began dating a 13-year-old named Amanda Heavrin.
+After Loveless's father left the family and her mother remarried, Loveless began behaving increasingly erratically.
 She got into fights at school and reported being depressed, resulting in her receiving professional counseling.
-In March 1991, Loveless came out as a lesbian to her mother, who was initially furious but eventually accepted it.
+In March 1991, Loveless came out to her mother as a lesbian (as her two older sisters had done).
+Her mother was initially furious but eventually accepted it.
 As the year progressed, Loveless's relationship with Heavrin deteriorated.

-Heavrin met Shanda Sharer early in the fall semester at Hazelwood Junior High when they got into a fight; however, they became friends while in detention for the altercation, and later exchanged romantic letters.
-Loveless immediately grew jealous of Heavrin and Sharer's relationship.
-In early October 1991, Heavrin and Sharer attended a school dance, where Loveless found and confronted them.
-Although Heavrin and Loveless had never formally ended their relationship, Loveless started to date an older girl.
+Heavrin met Shanda Sharer early in the fall semester at Hazelwood Middle School when Heavrin started a fight with Sharer; however, they became friends while in detention for the altercation and later exchanged romantic letters.
+Loveless immediately grew jealous of Heavrin and Sharer's close friendship.
+In early October 1991, Heavrin took Sharer as her date to a school dance, where Loveless found and confronted Sharer.
+Although Heavrin and Loveless never actually broke up, Loveless started dating an older girl.

 After Heavrin and Sharer attended a festival together in late October, Loveless began to discuss killing Sharer and threatened her in public.
 Concerned about the effects of their daughter's relationship with Heavrin, Sharer's parents arranged for her to transfer to a Catholic school in late November.
-Heavrin states she gave letters Loveless sent her containing death threats towards Sharer to a "youth prosecutor", but the youth prosecutor never did anything about it as far as she knew.
+Heavrin later claimed she gave letters Loveless sent her containing death threats towards Sharer to a "youth prosecutor", but the youth prosecutor never did anything about it as far as she knew.